-Methadone and buprenorphine/naloxone (Suboxone) are evidence-based treatments for opioid use disorder-- an addiction to opioids (such as fentanyl, heroin, oxycodone, percocet, and vicodin).
+Methadone and buprenorphine/naloxone (Suboxone) are evidence-based treatments for opioid use disorder.
+Opioid use disorder is the clinical term for addiction to opioids (which includes drugs like fentanyl, heroin, oxycodone, Percocet, and Vicodin).

-Methadone has been in use for over 50 years to treat opioid use disorder, but is only available in specialized Opioid Treatment Centers (aka “methadone clinics”) whereas buprenorphine/naloxone (Suboxone) is a more modern medication that is more easily available in outpatient clinics, such as your primary care or psychiatrist’s office.
+ethadone has been in use for over 50 years to treat opioid use disorder, but it is only available for patients with opioid use disorder when it’s prescribed in specialized Opioid Treatment Centers (aka “methadone clinics”).
+Buprenorphine/naloxone (Suboxone) is a more modern medication that is more easily available in outpatient clinics, like primary care centers or psychiatry offices.

 When taken as prescribed, both are considered safe and effective, helping patients achieve and sustain long-term recovery and reclaim active and meaningful lives.

 Both should be considered as components of a comprehensive treatment program that may include behavioral therapy and other other supplemental treatments (such as 12-step meetings like AA/NA, Smart Recovery, getting a sponsor, spirituality, and self-care).

 We've compiled all you need to know about Methadone and buprenorphine/naloxone (Suboxone) to determine which medication might be a better fit for you or a loved one.

 How do Suboxone and Methadone Work?

 Suboxone and methadone are both important medications in the treatment of opioid use disorder.

 They are both long-lasting medicines that bind to opioid receptors in the brain, easing cravings and withdrawal symptoms, and preventing relapse.
 This allows the person taking these medications to feel more physically and emotionally stable.
 It also helps people benefit from services offered in addiction rehabilitation programs such as counseling.